ietf-rats-wg/draft-ietf-rats-network-device-subscription/draft-ietf-rats-network-device-subscription.md

 ## Filtering Evidence at the Attester

 It can be useful *not* to receive all Evidence related to a PCR.
-An example of this is would be a when a Verifier maintains known good values of a PCR.
-In this case, it is not necessary to send each extend operation.
+An example of this is when a Verifier maintains Reference Values (known good values) of a PCR.
+In this case, it is not necessary to send a log of each consecutive extend operation.

 To accomplish this reduction, when an RFC8639 \<establish-subscription\> RPC is sent, a \<stream-filter\> as per RFC8639, Section 2.2 can be set to discard a \<pcr-extend\>  notification when the \<pcr-index-changed\> is uninteresting to the verifier.